Jump to the product selections by clicking here.

 Detractors argue that weed fabric is both environmentally unfriendly and unfit for purpose, pointing out that weeds often do grown both underneath and above the fabric.
 Those on the other side say that fabric is a much better alternative to loading the soil with weed-killer and that unwanted growth is a result of shoddy products, not the idea of weed fabric itself.

 Personally, I’ve had good results with landscape fabric.
 In this article I’m going to look at some of the pros and cons of using the material in the garden.
-I’ll also make my top five product picks for 2017.
+I’ll also make my top five product picks for 2024.

-What is a Weed Membrane?
+What Is a Weed Membrane?

 Polypropylene has lots of uses.